mxro/maxrohde-web/content/posts/2014/2014-08-14-setting-up-eclipse-luna-with-maven-for-android/index.md

 ---
-title: "Setting Up eclipse Luna with Maven for Android"
+title: 'Setting Up eclipse Luna with Maven for Android'
-date: "2014-08-14"
+date: '2014-08-14'
 categories:
-  - "java"
+  - 'java'
 tags:
-  - "eclipse"
+  - 'eclipse'
-  - "maven"
+  - 'maven'
 ---

 As of August 2014, **don't even try this**.